 Securing Communication using 3rd Party Certificates

-Follow the steps mentioned below to create/renew and upload 3rd Party Certificates:
+Follow the steps mentioned below to create and upload third Party Certificates:

 - Create CSR and Key Files